 1. In the 2014 Medicare inpatient prospective payment system final rule, CMS included a new regulation for hospitals and health systems: the two-midnight rule

-3. In December, CMS proposed a rule that sought "to ensure that Medicare Advantage enrollees receive the same access to medically necessary care they would receive in traditional Medicare."
-On April 5, CMS published the final rule, clarifying that MA plans must also follow the two-midnight rule, its case-by-case exception and the inpatient-only list.
+3. In December 2022, CMS proposed a rule that sought "to ensure that Medicare Advantage enrollees receive the same access to medically necessary care they would receive in traditional Medicare."
+In April 2023, CMS published the final rule, clarifying that MA plans must also follow the two-midnight rule, its case-by-case exception and the inpatient-only list.

 4. Under the final rule, an MA plan must provide coverage for an inpatient admission when the admitting physician expects the patient to require hospital care for at least two-midnights, when the physician does not expect the care to cross two midnights but determines inpatient care is still necessary (case-by-case exception), and when the inpatient admission is for a surgical procedure specified as inpatient only under Medicare (inpatient-only list).